Friends of the Lock & Dam

 Board of Directors

 The FL&D Board of Directors is comprised of civic leaders who have a deep commitment to public service, cultural and educational enrichment, and placemaking.
-Many have been committed contributors, in some case over decades, to plans, projects and initiatives to enhance the pubic realm and riverfront in Minneapolis.
+Many have been committed contributors, in some case over decades, to plans, projects and initiatives to enhance the public realm and riverfront in Minneapolis.

 Paul Reyelts, President & Treasurer